 - That holds true because of the fact that, currently, more than 2,700 known species exist within this large Family.
 These further fall within an impressive total of 98 genera.
 Surprisingly, many members of this Family have important uses in some cultures.

-- Many have important uses as ornamental plants, spices, and medicinal plants.
-Yet the genus remains best known for the fact that some of the varieties evolved to be extremely toxic.
+- These cultural uses of Nightshade include such varied roles as ornamental plants, spices, and medicinal plants.
+However, the fascinating Nightshade remains best known for the fact that some of the varieties evolved to be extremely toxic.

-Nightshade Physical Characteristics
+Nightshade Physical Description

 Nightshade Distribution, Habitat, and Ecology

 Since the collective term Nightshade applies to such an enormous number of species, its total range comes as no surprise.
 That’s because the various species within this Family inhabit every continent in the world, except for the frigid Antarctica.

 The greatest concentration, of both separate species, and individual specimens, occurs across Central America, and throughout much of South America.
 The sheer diversity of plants results in varying forms of Nightshade inhabiting many diverse types of ecosystems.